WHAT IS THE RED BULL RAMPAGE?

 IT’S OK TO BE A GROUPIE AND DRESS THE PART

 Unlike a lot professional sports and events, the athletes strive to be accessible.
-Bring a marker and items for them to sign.
+When attending Red Bull Rampage with kids, bring a marker and items for athletes to sign.
 In the past, we have brought: hats, posters, race plates, helmets, photos, and magazines.
-We put a Sharpie marker on a lanyard so they don’t have to worry about holding on to one more thing as they are billy-goating around the site.
+In addition, we put a Sharpie marker on a lanyard so they don’t have to worry about holding on to one more thing as they are billy-goating around the site.
 If you really want to get into the event – accessorize and bring bells, noisemakers, glitter and costumes!
 My friend and I remarked one year, as we were perched on the edge of a cliff surveying the madness, that this was the closest to Burning Man we would ever get.

 THE RIDE OUT

 It is a looonnngg hot day.
+Red Bull Rampage with kids is not for the weak.
 The ride out us about 3.5 – 4 miles on a very moon-dusty road, one way.
 It is a gentle pedal up out there with a few tricky spots here and there.
 My husband attaches a Bob trailer to his bike and we load in all of our gear, including a small bbq and brats, our drinks, chairs and shade and of course a trash bag.
 With all the kids, it takes between thirty minutes, and an hour.
 We usually have someone speedy in the group, they cruise out ahead, and stake down some land for the rest of us.

 RED BULL RAMPAGE 2017, THE BIG SHOW